Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 `Parcel JS` is a simple code bundler much like `Webpack`, but without much of the complex configuration and setup.
 In its own words `Parcel JS` is a ‘blazing fast, zero-config web application bundler’.

-Open the [Parcel JS](https://parceljs.org) website and head to the ‘getting started’ section.
-Install it globally on your machine by using the commands on this page:
+Open the [Parcel JS](https://parceljs.org) website and head to the ‘getting started’ section for additional information.

+- Install it globally on your machine by using the commands on this page:

+:writing_hand:

 `npm i -g parcel-bundler`